fernandor2/mc-smart-proxy/README.md

       # IP of the machine running the Minecraft server (Usually the host machine)
       - REAL_SERVER_IP=192.168.1.10

-      # Time in seconds to wait before stopping an empty server (Default: 600s / 10m)
+      # Time in minutes to wait before stopping an empty server (Default: 10m)
-      - IDLE_TIMEOUT=600
+      - IDLE_TIMEOUT=10
 ```

 ### 3. Running the Proxy